 The Hispanic M.B.A.
 Student Association (HMBASA) was created to meet the needs of Hispanic M.B.A. students.
-Members participate in a wide range of community services, coordinate a variety of professional development programs, and are offered the opportunity to become members of HMBASA's professional affiliated organization, the National Society of Hispanic MBAS.
+Members participate in a wide range of community services, coordinate a variety of professional development programs, and are offered the opportunity to become members of HMBASA's professional affiliated organization, the National Society of Hispanic MBAs.
 All M.B.A. students are encouraged to join and participate in HMBASA activities.

-International Business Association-M.B.A.
+International Business Association-I.B.A.

-The primary mission of the International Business Association (IBA) is to assist M.B.A. students acquire the substantive knowledge, job-search skills, and personal contacts necessary to enter the prosper in international business.
+The primary mission of the International Business Association (IBA) is to assist M.B.A. students in acquiring the substantive knowledge, job-search skills, and personal contacts necessary to enter and prosper in the international business field.
 IBA conducts seminars and panel discussions on important international business topics.
-These events-which generally are open to students, faculty, and others-address topics such as global or regional economic issues, cultural conflicts in cross-border activities, and job hunting strategies.
+These events which generally are open to students, faculty, and others address topics such as global or regional economic issues, cultural conflicts in cross-border activities, and job hunting strategies.